A guide to the complexity of hardware choices

 Physicality and fragmentation are the two fundamental issues with HDD.
 Because files are stored on a rotating surface, HDDs work best when files are written in a contiguous block.
 This can become impossible as the drive begins to fill up.
 Read/write algorithms have helped minimise this problem.
 However, HDDs tethering to physical movements inherently limits its capability.

 The mechanical nature of HDDs also exposes them to failure through simply breaking, and make them more susceptible to physical damage.
 This increases the likelihood of an unexpected failure.
+This is where Flash Storage could be a better alternative.

 SSD [Solid State Drive] and Flash